verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 ### Understanding the results

-First, we want to acknowledge an error (human error) found after we submitted the manuscript.
+First, we want to acknowledge a mistake (human error) found after we submitted the manuscript.
 In Table 2, there is a mismatch in the number of UNSAT instances of property 5 using the relax 25% method.
 While the manuscript says there are __5__ UNSAT instances, the actual number of UNSAT instances is __6__.
+We apologize for this mistake, and we will update the final version of the manuscript (if the paper gets accepted), but this error does not have a large impact in the paper.
+The goal of Table 2 is to showcase the different Star methods available in NNV, and show:
+ 1) For more precise methods we can verify a larger amount of instances.
+ 2) This comes at a cost as more precise methods are also more expensive (time consuming) to compute.

-When reproducing the results of the paper, the following files are generated:
+Now we are ready to look into the generated results.
+When reproducing the results of the paper (https://github.com/verivital/nnv/blob/master/code/nnv/examples/NNV2.0/Submission/CAV2023/run_cav23.m), the following files are generated:
 -	`Table2.txt` - Section 4.1, Table 2 (Verification of ACAS Xu properties 3 and 4)
 -	`Table3.txt` - Section 4.1, Table 3 (Verification results of the RL, tllverify and oval21 benchmarks)
 -	`results_4.2-4.4.txt` - Verification and computation time results of section 4.2, 4.3 and 4.4